 This edition covers what happened during the months of January and February 2024.

-[Bug?] “git diff --no-rename A B
+[Bug?] “git diff --no-rename A B”

 Junio Hamano, the Git maintainer, sent an email to the mailing list

-saying that when git diff
+saying that when git diff was used with --no-rename instead of

-, rename detection was still performed.
+--no-renames, rename detection was still performed.
 He

-wondered if that was a bug, because either --no-rename
+wondered if that was a bug, because either --no-rename should be

 a valid option

-and should disable rename detection, or --no-rename
+and should disable rename detection, or --no-rename should be

-rejected with an error message and termination of git diff
+rejected with an error message and termination of git diff.

 Dragan Simic replied to Junio that indeed, in case the option is not recognized, an error message should be emitted.